Beta stage: building and testing the service

 - improve data capture methods if needed

-- plan how you will maintain your service dashboard and how you will add improvements to your metrics and data
+- plan how you will maintain your data capture methods and keep data records tidy.

 How long the Beta stage takes